Have Yourself A Safe Little Holiday

-- Toy packaging with all its plastic ties and fasteners can create choking and suffocation hazards all on their own.
-Keep a trash bag readily available when opening gifts so packaging and gift-wrap can be disposed of immediately.
+- Toy packaging with all its plastic ties and fasteners can create choking and suffocation hazards all on its own.
+Keep a trash bag readily available when opening gifts so packaging and gift wrap can be disposed of immediately.

-Take extra time to consider that needs of small children to ensure their holiday memories are happy ones.
+Take extra time to consider the needs of small children to ensure their holiday memories are happy ones.

 - Inspect your host’s home for hazards listed above.
 Your home may be childproof but your host’s home may not be.

 - Help your host clean up immediately after a holiday party as a toddler could rise early and ingest spoiled food, alcohol or tobacco.
 The National Poison Help Line is 1-800-222-1222.